antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 ## 4 Post-process

  The slip distributions can be easily plotted by simple personal scripts.
-The geojson files can be uploaded to Qgis (see Figure 2) or to whatever webservice using the geojson standard (e.g. [kepler.gl/](https://kepler.gl/))
+The GeoJSON files can be uploaded to Qgis (see Figure 2) or to whatever webservice using the GeoJSON standard (e.g. [kepler.gl/](https://kepler.gl/))

 ![Screenshot of a slip distributions imported to QGis](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/Image_qgis2.jpg)
 *Figure 2 - Screenshot of a slip distributions imported to QGis*